Spacial/awesome-systools/README.md

 * [How to say “no” to your boss, your boss’s boss, and even the CEO](https://codewithoutrules.com/2018/08/16/how-to-say-no/)
 * [test-your-sysadmin-skills](https://github.com/trimstray/test-your-sysadmin-skills): A collection of *nix Sysadmin Test Questions and Answers for Interview/Exam (2018 Edition).
 * [Careers outside of academia with a PhD in volcanology](https://volcanologistsoutsideacademia.wordpress.com/2018/08/29/spotlight-john-a-stevenson-ph-d/)
+* [ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade): Tools of The Trade, from Hacker News.

 # Presentations